What is Narcolepsy?

 The Bottom Line

 Narcolepsy is a chronic neurological disorder with no known cure or definite cause.
 It often occurs during childhood or early adolescence, but can strike at any time.
-It develops when the brain is unable to regulate sleep cycles, causing excessive sleepiness during the day.
+It develops when your body cannot regulate sleep cycles, causing excessive sleepiness during the day.

-The main symptom of narcolepsy is an inability to stay awake, even when undertaking daily activities like cooking and driving.
+The major symptom of narcolepsy is an inability to stay awake, even when undertaking daily activities like cooking and driving.
 Other symptoms include cataplexy, sleep paralysis and vivid and frightening hallucinations.
-Though there is no cure, patients can control their symptoms with medications and lifestyle changes that aim to increase productivity.
+Though there is no cure, patients can control their symptoms with medications and lifestyle changes to increase productivity.